17 Things That Could Get Your Checked Luggage Flagged by the TSA

 Checked luggage rules you need to know

 Whether you’re traveling for work or jetting off to a dreamy locale, you might stress about making packing mistakes.
-Beyond not forgetting the essentials, it’s smart to pay special attention the TSA carry-on rules—especially the TSA liquid limit and food rules—so you can get through the airport security check quickly.
-You’re probably also wondering, What can I take on a plane in checked luggage?
-After all, you don’t want TSA agents rifling through your bags if you can help it … or, worse, having some of your things end up in the bin of TSA confiscated items.
+Beyond not forgetting the essentials, it’s smart to pay special attention to the TSA carry-on rules—the TSA liquid limit included—so you can get through the airport security check quickly.
+Here is what the occasional SSSS on boarding pass means.
+You’re probably also wondering, What are the prohibited items in checked baggage?
+After all, you don’t want Transportation Security Administration (TSA) agents rifling through your bags if you can help it—or worse, having some of your things end up in the bin of TSA confiscated items.

 Well, we have good news for you.
 “People think that TSA just randomly opens up bags here and there—that is not the case,” says Lorie Dankers, a TSA spokesperson for the Western U.S. region.
 “We rely on technology to look for certain things.”

 Which things, exactly?
-We spoke to both the TSA and Federal Aviation Administration (FAA) to find out what you should avoid packing to make sure you stay on the right side of their checked luggage rules.
+We spoke to both the TSA and Federal Aviation Administration (FAA) to find out what prohibited items in checked baggage you should avoid packing to make sure you stay on the right side of their checked-luggage rules.

 What is allowed on a plane in a checked bag?